redux-offline/redux-offline/README.md

 ### Progressive Web Apps

-Redux Offline help you with offline state management, but it **does not** automatically make your web page available offline.
-For caching assets (HTML pages, images, and other resources) your website needs to implement a ServiceWorker.
+Redux Offline helps you with offline state management, but it **does not** automatically make your web site available offline.
+For caching assets (HTML pages, scripts, images, and other resources) your website needs to implement a ServiceWorker.
 To get started with PWAs and React, [this article provides great list of resources](https://medium.com/@addyosmani/progressive-web-apps-with-react-js-part-3-offline-support-and-network-resilience-c84db889162c) to begin with.

 ### Persistence is key
 In order to be able to render meaningful content when the user opens your application offline, your application state needs to be persisted to disk.